 Okra pods are wonderful easy seed saving delights.
 Let a pod get super big and then keep leaving it on the stalk.
 It will begin to turn brown and then split open.
 You can tie a paper lunch sack around it and catch the seeds as they fall, or cut the pod off and dry it on a screen or paper towel.

 Saving okra seeds and selling them in our Etsy store so we can buy more plants for the preschool garden is one of our favorites!
 Check them out by clicking the link.
 We have a few other seeds as well such as gourd seeds (also super easy to save the exact same way)

 Sometimes seeds will fall and reseed the plant on their own.
 The seed head forms, opens up, and dried seeds fall to the ground that will then regrow.
 It’s pretty cool.
 Our fennel does this as we leave it year round for the swallowtail caterpillars we want to attract to our garden.
 And there are many others that do as well.

-Simple seed saving activities
+Preschool seed activities